 The processing of lithium and copper also requires huge amounts of energy and has the potential to release toxic compounds.
 This especially negatively impacts the local environment where this occurs, as the population can be exposed to these compounds through air and groundwater contamination.

-However, as electric car battery production becomes more mainstream and more widespread, these problems have a chance of being mitigated by better regulation and advances in technology.
+However, these must be seen against the environmental cost of oil extraction and transportation.
+It is also likely that many of these problems have a chance of being mitigated by better regulation and advances in technology.
 For example, scientists are working on replacing cobalt - one of the most expensive parts of a rechargeable battery.
 Cobalt mostly comes from the Democratic Republic of Congo, where widespread concern has been raised about the violation of human rights.
+Tesla is already using a cobalt-free battery in its Chinese Model 3.

 While we are right to be concerned about the carbon and environmental chains in products like electric car batteries, we have to weigh it up against the well-to-pump environmental cost of extracting oil.